city41/lbmini/README.md

 mame -w -nofilter -nomouse -autoboot_script miniGameSetup.lua lastblad
 ```

-Once the game starts, during the eyecatcher, hold down D
+Now wait for the demo to start

-Once the demo tool launches, go to cut editor
+- MVS: wait through the eyecatcher

-Then press A until you arrive at cut 1A
+- AES: press start during the eyecatcher, or just wait

-Now go to "Play Back" and press A
+Instead of the demo starting, the mini game will

 ## How to play the mini game